The Ascension (1885)

 The lower half of the window depicts the disciples and followers of Jesus, watching him ascend into heaven.
 They are painted in bold, vibrant colours, with emotive expressions.
 The crowd includes Mary mother of Jesus, alongside Jesus’ disciples wearing white or blue.
 It is thought that the disciple St Philip is in the centre of crowd – shown as a clean-shaven young man.

-See a 3D model of the window
+A 3D model of the window

 Divine Beauty is generously supported by National Lottery players, via The National Lottery Heritage Fund.